-BCEF bursaries are structured to bridge the gap between the cost of rural boarding and funding received through NSW and Commonwealth Governments allowances.
+BCEF Rural Boarding Bursaries are structured to bridge the gap between the cost of rural boarding and funding received through NSW and Commonwealth Governments allowances.
 These include Assistance for Isolated Children (AIC – Federal) and/or the Living Away From Home Allowance (LAFHA – NSW), the Assistance for Isolated Students (AIS – Federal), Youth Allowance and Boarding Scholarship for Isolated Students (BSIS – NSW), the latter applying only to Agricultural High Schools.

 Details of these may be found on their websites …

 The principal type of assistance for secondary rural school students is:

 Our secondary rural boarding bursary is designed to assist economically disadvantaged and geographically isolated students schooled (but not necessarily living) within rural NSW.
 It assists with bridging the gap between the cost of rural boarding and funding received.
 Families with children who weekly or full-time board at a rural school, boarding facility or live with a family member are eligible to apply.

 Our bursary is awarded for one year and is currently available up to a maximum of $2,000 depending on need.
 Payments are made directly to the school.
 Applicants must reapply each year.